 This week, Mark Sargent, an originator of the Flat Earth movement, joined Divided We Fall for a discussion on civil discourse, engagement across differences, and, of course, Flat Earth.
 This post is part of our Spirited Discussions series.
-If you like this article, you can read more like it here.

 Until recently, I did not suspect that stating “the world is round” could be considered controversial.
 But after watching the Netflix documentary “Behind the Curve,” I learned that a growing movement of “Flat Earthers” would object to such a statement.
 Unable to resist the debate, I found myself, one week later, speaking with Mark Sargent, one of the leaders of the Flat Earth movement and a protagonist in the Netflix documentary.
 The full audio of our discussion can be found on Mark’s Youtube channel.
 But, I will summarize the highlights here.

 First, and perhaps most importantly, I must mention that before I even conducted my interview with Mark certain followers were disappointed that Divided We Fall would provide a “platform” for a Flat Earther.
 They condemned Divided We Fall as an “alternative fact” publication.
 I took pause at these critiques.
 For even as someone who believes wholeheartedly in debate across political differences, I had to concede that scientific debate is categorically different.
 Science, unlike politics, can provide us with objective truths.
 There are not “two sides” to certain scientific questions.